Sequence of removing the camshaft bearing caps on a 4-cylinder engine

-Bearing caps No. 1, 3 and 5 are removed first (light arrows), and then bearing caps 2 and 4 (dark arrows).
+First of all, bearing caps No.1, 3 and 5 are removed (light arrows), and then bearing caps 2 and 4 (dark arrows).

-Bearing caps No. 1, 2 and 6 are removed first (light arrows), then bearing caps 3, 4 and 5 (dark arrows).
+First of all, bearing caps No.1, 2 and 6 are removed (light arrows), and then bearing caps 3, 4 and 5 (dark arrows).

-The sequence of removing the camshaft bearing caps on a 6-cylinder engine
+Sequence of removal of camshaft bearing caps on a 6-cylinder engine

 1. Remove the camshaft sprocket.

-2. Check that the camshaft bearing caps are numbered starting from the drive chain.
+2. Check that the camshaft bearing caps are numbered starting from the timing chain.

-Attention!
-Follow the sequence of unscrewing the camshaft cover bolts to avoid damage to the camshaft.
+Caution!
+Observe the sequence of unscrewing the camshaft cover bolts to avoid damaging the camshaft.

 Four-cylinder engines

-1. Gradually and evenly loosen the camshaft bearing cap bolts No. 1, 3 and 5 and remove the caps.
+1. Gradually and evenly loosen the camshaft bearing cap mounting bolts No.1, 3 and 5 and remove the caps.

-2. Gradually loosen the second and fourth camshaft bearing cap bolts in a diagonal sequence by half a turn each pass until the bolts are completely unscrewed.
+2. Gradually, in a diagonal sequence, loosen the bolts securing the second and fourth camshaft bearing caps by half a turn each time until the bolts are completely loosened.
 This is necessary to gradually and evenly relieve the pressure of the valve springs on the camshaft.

 3. Remove the camshaft from the cylinder head.